We’ve all done silly things to save money.

 If you only like playing sports, consider dropping that gym membership and utilizing your community resources instead.

 Money saved = $45 a month gym membership.

 I have no interest in learning how to knit, sew, crochet, or any other kind of seamstress/tailor activity.
 But I also like to get maximum value and usage out of my items and save money.

 Grandma to the rescue!

-My grandma has saved me hundred of dollars in clothing over the years by her willingness to patch holes, sew on buttons, replace zippers, and even make new clothes on occasion.
+My grandma has saved me hundred of dollars in clothing over the years through her willingness to patch holes, sew on buttons, replace zippers, and even make new clothes on occasion.

-Her specialty is patching jeans, because I tend to wear my favorites so much that they sprout holes, and not in desirable places.
+Her specialty is patching jeans because I tend to wear my favorites so much that they sprout holes and are not in desirable places.

 Minimally patched pants are still used for work and other public activities, while pants with major repairs are used as work pants.